microsoft/hlsl-specs/proposals/0018-work-graphs.md

 void Barrier(Object TargetObject, uint SemanticFlags);
 ```

-The Work Graphs feature introduces a new more flexible implementation of the memory barrier
+The Work Graphs feature introduces a new more flexible implementation of the
-functions.
-This function is available in all shader types (including non-node
+memory barrier functions.
+This function is available in all shader types
-shaders).
+(including non-node shaders).

 The new `Barrier` function implements a superset of the existing memory barrier
 functions which are still supported (i.e. `AllMemoryBarrier{WithGroupSync}()`,
 `GroupMemoryBarrier{WithGroupSync}()`, `DeviceMemoryBarrier{WithGroupSync}()`).

-In the context of a node shader, `Barrier` enables requesting a memory barrier on
+In the context of a node shader, `Barrier` enables requesting a memory barrier
-input and/or output record memory specifically, while the implementation is free
+on input and/or output record memory specifically, while the implementation is
-to store the data in any memory region.
+free to store the data in any memory region.

+When specifying `ALL_MEMORY` for `MemoryTypeFlags`, the compiler will limit
+effective flags to the ones available given the context.
+Otherwise, explicitly
+using a memory flag for a memory type that is unavailable given the context
+will result in an error.

 The pseudo-code below shows implementing the existing HLSL memory barrier
 functions using the new `Barrier` function.